rpedro10/Laig/README.md

 # Laig - MIEIC at FEUP

-by: Afonso Pinto
+by: Afonso Pinto,
-    Rui Araujo
+    Rui Araujo and
     Tomas Oliveira